fluent/fluent-bit-docs/installation/macos.md

 # macOS

-Fluent Bit is compatible with latest Apple macOS system on x86_64 and Apple Silicon M1 architectures.
+Fluent Bit is compatible with latest Apple macOS system on x86_64 and Apple Silicon architectures.
-At the moment there is only an official supported package on x86_64 but you can build it from source as well by following the instructions below.

 ## Installation Packages